eniewold/homey-marstek-connector/README.md

 *The local API must be enabled for port number 30000 (on each device).
 Currently no other port numbers are supported.*

-## Installation
+## How to add devices in Homey

 1. Install the MarstekHomey app from the Homey App Store.
+2. Add new device using Marstek Battery Connector
+3. Select type of connection to make:
+- For API: system will auto detect
+- For Cloud: Enter your App/Cloud credentials and let it auto detect
-2. After the auto-detection has run, select/check all devices to add and click continue.
+4. Select/check all devices to add and click continue to add them to Homey.
-3. Devices are added by Homey
-4. Watch the magic happen as the battery statistics are retrieved and displayed in the device card(s).
+5. Watch the magic happen as the battery statistics are retrieved and displayed in the device card(s).

+1. You can devices from both API and Cloud.

 See settings of each battery for additional details.